TheSeekerGame/TheSeeker/README.md

 ## License

-Game code is under MIT/Apache-2.
+Game code is under MIT OR Apache-2.0.

-Assets are under Creative Commons Attribution-ShareAlike (CC BY-SA 4.0), unless noted otherwise.
+Assets are under Creative Commons Attribution (CC BY 4.0), unless noted otherwise.

 Fonts are licensed under the SIL Open Font License.

+See [LICENSE.md](LICENSE.md) for details and attribution guidance.